-It’s the feast day of St. Matthew today.
 Caravaggio‘s Calling of Matthew and Pope Francis’ frequent comments about the painting provide a great inspiration.
 Francis has said that this painting in the Church of San Luigi dei Francesi in Rome, is one of his favourite works of art.

 In the words of Pope Francis:

 Pope Francis has also recalled a key moment in his own relationship with Christ: 21 September (Feast of Matthew) in 1953 when as a young man of 17 he experienced the mercy and the call of Christ in the Sacrament of Reconciliation.
-Forty years later when Jorge Bergoglio was ordained bishop he chose as his episcopal motto a phrase from the Office of Readings for today’s feast, a reading from St Bede the Venerable: “to be shown mercy and chosen.”
+Forty years later when Jorge Bergoglio was ordained bishop he chose as his episcopal motto a phrase from the Office of Readings for the feast of St. Matthew “to be shown mercy and chosen.”